SGS-3D: High-Fidelity 3D Instance Segmentation via Reliable Semantic Mask Splitting and Growing: Conclusion

 \section{Conclusion}

-We have presented SGS-3D, a training-free framework that achieves high-fidelity 3D instance segmentation by resolving key limitations in 2D-to-3D lifting.
-Our method introduces a "split-then-grow" strategy: we first leverage geometric co-occurrence and spatial continuity to filter and split noisy semantic proposals into pure seeds, then use a feature-guided process to grow these seeds into complete and accurate instances.
-Extensive experiments on ScanNet200, ScanNet++, and KITTI-360 show that SGS-3D substantially outperforms state-of-the-art methods, even without relying on ground-truth depth.
-By creating a more robust bridge between 2D semantics and 3D geometry, our work provides a powerful foundation for class-agnostic segmentation and downstream open-set tasks.
-Future directions include extending our framework to dynamic scenes by incorporating temporal information and optimizing its multi-stage design for real-time performance.
+We have presented SGS-3D, a training-free framework for high-fidelity 3D instance segmentation.
+Our "split-then-grow" strategy first purifies noisy proposals into high-quality 3D seeds using geometric and spatial cues, then grows them into complete instances via a feature-guided process.
+Experiments show SGS-3D substantially outperforms SOTA methods, particularly on challenging depth-less dataset.
+Our work provides a robust bridge between 2D semantics and 3D geometry, advancing class-agnostic segmentation and open-set understanding.
+Future directions include extending our framework to dynamic scenes and optimizing its multi-stage design for real-time performance.